yifso/nteract/docs/notes/mythic-group.md

 #### MythicPackage

-First, create a `MythicPackage` with a name, a type for its private state, and the initial state.
+Create a `MythicPackage` with a name, a type for its private state, and the initial state.

-As an example, the following creates a `MythicPackage` named `"iCanAdd"` which uses the `number` type for its private state `sum` and an initial state of `sum` as `0`:
+The example below creates a `MythicPackage` named `"iCanAdd"` which uses the `number` type for its private state `sum` and an initial state of `sum` as `0`:

 ```typescript